chrisvdm/redwoodjs-stripe/README.md

 **Prerequisites**

-A stripe account (prefferably in test mode)
+A stripe account (preferably in test mode)

 [Stripe CLI](https://stripe.com/docs/stripe-cli) installed (if you want to play with webhooks)